 |The U.S. Congressional Serial Set, commonly referred to as the Serial Set, contains the House and Senate Documents and the House and Senate Reports bound by session of Congress.
 It began publication with the 15th Congress, 1st Session (1817).
 Documents before 1817 may be found in the American State Papers.
 In general, it includes: committee reports related to bills and other matters, presidential communications to Congress, treaty materials, certain executive department publications, and certain non-governmental publications.|

 THOMAS was launched in January of 1995, at the inception of the 104th Congress.
-The leadership of the 104th Congress directed the Library of Congress to make federal legislative information freely available to the public.
-The following information and more is currently available from THOMAS*:
+The leadership of the 104th Congress directed the Library of Congress to make federal legislative information available electronically to the public.
+The following information is currently available from THOMAS*:

 |Congressional Record Index||Current Congress through 104th Congress; cumulative for each session; published every 2 weeks|

 House: since 94th Congress, 1st Session (1995)